Readers Question: explain how economists define ‘full employment’?

-Another way to think of full employment is when the economy is operating at an output level considered to be at full capacity. i.e. it is not possible to increase real output because all resources are full utilised.
+Another way to think of full employment is when the economy is operating at an output level considered to be at full capacity. i.e. it is not possible to increase real output because all resources are fully utilised.
 This would be a point on a production possibility frontier.
-It can also be shown by AD/AS diagram.
+It can also be shown in an AD/AS diagram.

 Diagram of Full Employment

 In this diagram full employment would be at an output of Y2.
-Here any increase in AD only causes inflation.
-In practise it is difficult to know precisely what counts as full employment.
+Here any further increase in AD only causes inflation.
+In practice, it is difficult to know precisely what counts as full employment.
 Practical reasons make it difficult for every firm to operate at 100% capacity.
-But in order to define full employment, we would say there is no demand-deficient unemployment, only supply side unemployment (such as frictional / structural).
+But in order to define full employment, we would say there is no demand-deficient unemployment, only supply-side unemployment (such as frictional/structural).